2026 Special Supplemental Benefits for the Chronically Ill (SSBCI)

-SSBCI are benefits that can be offered to Medicare Advantage members with one or more complex chronic conditions, who are at high risk for hospitalization or adverse health outcomes, and who require intensive care coordination.
+SSBCI benefits can be offered to Medicare Advantage members with one or more complex chronic conditions, who are at high risk for hospitalization or adverse health outcomes, and who require intensive care coordination.
 These benefits are in addition to the benefits that traditional Medicare covers, and can include non-primarily health related benefits so long as there is a reasonable expectation of improving or maintaining the health or overall function of the member.

 • Cardiac arrhythmias

-• coronary artery disease
+• Coronary artery disease

 • Peripheral vascular disease

-• Bipolar disorders
+• Bipolar disorder

-• Major depressive disorders
+• Major depressive disorder

 • Paranoid disorder